westerndigitalcorporation/riscv-fw-infrastructure/README.md

 The folder WD-Firmware/demo/build/ contains a template file (SConscript_template) which can be used.
 &nbsp;
 # Supporting GCC Releases
-- #### RISCV GCC 8.2
-	- Initial RISCV official 8.2 GCC release
-- #### RISCV GCC 8.3
-	- RISCV official 8.3 GCC release
-	- GDB fix for skipping breakpoint at fist line after ASM lable
-	- lto simple_object fix opening mode in windows (text->bin)
-- #### RISCV GCC 9.2
+- #### RISCV GCC 10.2.0
-	- RISCV official 9.2 GCC release
+	- RISCV official 10.2.0 GCC release
-	- WD Code density improvement and optimization patches
+	- Official GDB 9.2.0
+	- Check gcc-hash.txt for the precise commits of toolchain build

 # Supporting LLVM Releases
-- #### RISCV LLVM/Clang 10.0.0
+- #### RISCV LLVM/Clang 12.0.0
-	- Initial LLVM/Clang official 10.0.0 release
+	- Initial LLVM/Clang official 12.0.0 release
 	- ComRV support modules
-	- GCC Binutils-gdb 2.32.51.20190122 supporting ComRV
+	- Check llvm-hash.txt for the precise commits of toolchain build

 # Notes and status
 This repo is always under work, following are notes and status for items that is still missing or under work.
-- #### 08-Sep-2020
+- #### 05-Oct-2020
     - All EH2 demos are working only on Whisper, no fpga
     - EL2 fpga have interrupt issues, so several demos that use interrupts, will not work.
     - Bitmanip is supported only on LLVM.
-That llvm version is still missing, so bitmanip demo will not work.
-Soon to be released....